 - Chair + pouf + lamp: That’s the holy trinity.
 Add a small side table for mugs and vibes.

-- Layer underfoot: A sheepskin or faux fur throw on the chair or floor is instant warmth.
+- Layer underfoot: A sheepskin or faux fur throw on the chair or floor is instant warmth on a cold floor.

-- Sound and scent: A low lo-fi playlist and a cedar or vanilla candle = winter magic.
+- Sound and scent: A low lo-fi playlist and a cedar or vanilla candle round it out.

 5. Try Temporary Wallpaper Or Murals

 Want drama without a lease violation?
-Peel-and-stick wallpaper or murals can transform a wall in an afternoon.
-Keep it moody or cozy with saturated tones.
+Peel-and-stick wallpaper or murals can transform a wall in an afternoon and come right back off when you move.
+Keep it moody and cozy with saturated tones.
+This is the renter trick that gives you the biggest visual payoff for the least risk.

 - Accent wall: Deep green, rust, or navy patterns look luxe in winter.